ProvisioInsights/Safnari/README.md

 ## Usage

-Run the binary with `--help` to see all available options.
-Example:
+Run the binary with `-h` to see all available options.
+By default Safnari scans the current working directory using a concurrency level equal to the number of logical CPUs.
+It does not search for any strings or sensitive data types unless explicitly requested and writes results to a timestamped file named `safnari-<human-readable>-<unix>.json`.

 ```sh
 ./bin/safnari-$(go env GOOS)-$(go env GOARCH) --path /home/user --hashes sha256 --search "password"
 ```

-This will scan `/home/user`, compute SHA-256 hashes, search for the term "password," and write results to `output.json` by default.
+This will scan `/home/user`, compute SHA-256 hashes, search for the term `password`, and write results to a file such as `safnari-20240130-150405-1706625005.json` unless an alternate output filename is provided.

 ## Contributing